ds2-lab/Wukong/docs/setup/setup_aws_lambda.rst

 The files required to deploy the AWS Lambda functions via AWS SAM template can be found in the ``/Wukong/AWS Lambda Task Executor/`` directory.
 Much of the following information can be found in the ``SAMREADME.md`` file.

+NOTE: Ensure you have installed the ``boto3`` Python module and the AWS CLI on your computer.
+Likewise, ensure the AWS CLI has been configured so that ``boto3`` can find and use your AWS credentials.

 ****************************
 Manual AWS Lambda Deployment
 ****************************